endogen interface header

 endogen

-A synthesis environment designed for lowercase music and microsound: very low levels by default, subtle dynamics, and detail that rewards slow listening.
+A synthesis and advanced sampling environment designed for lowercase, microsound and Drone Synthesis Environment: very low levels by default, subtle dynamics, and detail that rewards slow listening.

 Lowercase-safe headroom Long fades + companding Organic modulation No presets